WWF One Night Only: Storylines

-One Night Only featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Raw Is War, and other World Wrestling Federation (WWF) television programs.
-Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated into a wrestling match or series of matches.
+One Night Only featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Raw Is War, and other WWF television programs.

 The event featured eight matches, with two main events.
-In the first main event, The Undertaker challenged Bret Hart for the WWF Championship in a rematch from the previous month's SummerSlam event, where the Undertaker had lost the title from interference from special guest referee Shawn Michaels.
+In the first main event, The Undertaker challenged Bret Hart for the WWF Championship in a rematch from the previous month's SummerSlam event, where The Undertaker had lost the title through interference from special guest referee Shawn Michaels.
 This bout was not featured on the promotional poster for the event, which Hart resented, and attributed to the backstage politics of Shawn Michaels, and Hunter Hearst Helmsley; he said The Undertaker was similarly bemused by the omission (the match was also inexplicably removed from the North American VHS release, but included on the British VHS release, and the later DVD release on both sides of the Atlantic).
 To close the show, Michaels challenged The British Bulldog for the WWF European Championship, as part of his ongoing feud with The Hart Foundation.
-The WWF Tag Team Championship was also defended on the card, with Los Boricuas members Savio Vega, and Miguel Pérez, Jr. challenging champions, The Headbangers.
+The WWF Tag Team Championship was also defended on the card, with Los Boricuas members Savio Vega and Miguel Pérez, Jr. challenging champions, The Headbangers.

-The event was available on pay-per-view in Canada, and Europe, but not in the United States: the storyline reason for this was that WWF Champion Bret Hart – then employing an Anti-American gimmick – had used a clause in his contract to block the event from being shown live in the US.
+The event was available on pay-per-view in Canada and Europe, but not in the United States: the storyline reason for this was that WWF Champion Bret Hart—then employing an Anti-American gimmick—had used a clause in his contract to block the event from being shown live in the US.
 It was subsequently released on home video there.
 In contrast to his hated heel status in the US, Bret Hart got mostly cheers from the British crowd in Birmingham, although his opponent The Undertaker got even more cheers.
 The British Bulldog got the biggest cheers of the night, while his opponent Shawn Michaels got most of the boos, and heel heat, especially after Michaels taunted the British crowd following the main event ending controversially.